PMLA case: ED arrests Robert Vadra's close aide NRI businessman Thampi

 New Delhi, Jan 20: The ED has arrested NRI businessman C C Thampi, being probed for alleged forex violations of over Rs 1,000 crore and other charges, under the anti-money laundering law, officials said on Monday.

 The central agency has been probing Thampi in a case of purchase of property in Kerala in alleged contravention of the Foreign Exchange Management Act (FEMA).
-A show cause notice of over Rs 1,000 crore was slapped by the ED against him in 2017.
+A show-cause notice of over Rs 1,000 crore was slapped by the ED against him in 2017.

 Under probe for money laundering, Robert Vadra seeks permission to go abroad